-Purchase a tract of unimproved land totaling approximately 10.98 acres located southeast of North Loop 1604 West, and contiguous with the west edge of the institution's Park West Campus in San Antonio, Bexar County, Texas.
-The Park West campus currently contains mostly vacant land, and athletic facilities.
+10.98 acres located southeast of North Loop 1604 West, and contiguous with the west edge of the institution's Park West Campus in San Antonio, Bexar County, Texas.
+The Park West campus currently contains mostly vacant land, and partnership

 This acquisition complements existing land owned at the Park West Campus.
-The subject property expands the portion of the Park West campus located west of Kyle Seale Parkway, giving it more development flexibility and providing additional frontage onto North Loop 1604 West.
+The subject property expands the portion of the Park West campus located west of Kyle Seale Parkway, giving it more development flexibility and providing independent appraisals performed by Valbridge Property Advisors; appraisal confidential pursuant to Texas Education